-Warm days and lighter nights give the perfect opportunity to bedeck your garden and treat it as if it were another room.
+Spring is coming, which means warm days and lighter nights are ahead!
+It’s the perfect opportunity to bedeck your garden and treat it as if it were another room.
 Magical garden lights can enhance even the smallest backyard

 As well as offering an ambient glow, to light your evening activities, they can also spotlight trees and planting to great effect.